-A mid-sized, woman-led firm, Gelfand Partners Architects has a diverse perspective and a social-minded approach to architecture.
+A mid-sized, woman-led firm, Gelfand Partners Architects has a diverse perspective and a humane approach to architecture.
 A full-service outfit that includes architecture, landscape architecture, and interiors, our experienced and talented designers have spent decades bringing sustainable, affordable, and practical solutions to schools, housing, community facilities, and commercial space, both for new and existing buildings.
-This year we’re celebrating 20 years in the business of sustainable design!

 Here’s something to think about: The majority of buildings that are going to be occupied in the next 30 years already exist.
 Gelfand Partners Architects breathes new life into old buildings.
 Whether they’re aging public schools or housing, historic landmarks, or are just beautiful old buildings, we can enhance qualities often missing in today’s construction, while meeting the needs of the modern age.
 A reimagined renovation treads lightly on the planet, takes advantage of reclaimed and recycled materials, and is ground zero for how we think about reusing buildings and resources, now and in the future.